rshri2004/CS260D_FinalProject/README.md

          2. Impact of Submodular Data Selection

 ### Project Notebook
-This repository includes a Jupyter notebook 'sentiment_classification.ipynb' that contains the complete data processing, submodular selection, training, and evaluation pipeline.
+This repository includes a Jupyter notebook `sentiment_classification.ipynb` that contains the complete data processing, submodular selection, training, and evaluation pipeline.